stackblitz/docs/docs/codeflow/using-pr-new.md

 ## How does pr.new work?

-This short URL enables magical experiences by choosing just the right tools for the job.

-Below you will learn what to expect in different scenarios.
+Behind the scenes, this short URL will choose different tools in different scenarios:

 <!-- TODO: graph -->